 As you can see from the set of sketches shown above, it contains solutions that are stylistically different.
-There was the option showing the attempt to combine the image of a dog with the image of starting letter of the studio name (top left corner).
+There was the option of showing the attempt to combine the image of a dog with the image of starting letter of the studio name (top left corner).
 Then there were variants trying the whole image of the dog, with its body and legs featuring the idea of movement.
 Some of them were fully inscribed into the shape of a circle while the others showed the movement of the animal with some elements out of the circle.
-Also there were the variants trying the idea to show only the head of a dog in the logo.
-As you can find in the bottom row, there was the variant with naturalistic image of the dog’s head.
-And some variants in more geometric manner with strict and solid strokes were also developed.
+Also, there were the variants trying the idea to show only the head of a dog in the logo.
+As you can find in the bottom row, there was the variant with the naturalistic image of the dog’s head.
+And some variants in a more geometric manner with strict and solid strokes were also developed.

 Having discussed all the options and their potential to represent the company among the loads of others, be recognizable, catchy and legible in different sizes, the designers opted for the geometric version of the dog’s head.
-It corresponded all the aims and it successfully involved the elements making the breed of the dog clear.
-When all the details and nuances were agreed-upon, the technical work on digital version of the logo started.
+It corresponded to all the aims and it successfully involved the elements making the breed of the dog clear.
+When all the details and nuances were agreed-upon, the technical work on the digital version of the logo started.

 The logo was successfully used by the studio and being clear and simple it corresponded to any cases to be used for.
-Mostly the studio used black-and-white version of the logo, allowing coloring only in rare exceptional cases when it was unavoidable.
+Mostly the studio used a black-and-white version of the logo, allowing coloring only in rare exceptional cases when it was unavoidable.

-Following the latest trends of web design and working on loads of tasks for design and redesign of different websites and applications, CEO of Tubik Studio Sergey Valiukh also launched the demanding process of thorough redesign of the studio website.
-When most decisions for the website were made on UX/UI, styles, color palette and visual details, it became clear that logo and lettering also needed redesign.
+Following the latest trends of web design and working on loads of tasks for design and redesign of different websites and applications, CEO of Tubik Studio Sergey Valiukh also launched the demanding process of the thorough redesign of the studio website.
+When most decisions for the website were made on UX/UI, styles, color palette and visual details, it became clear that logo and lettering also needed the redesign.
 They worked efficiently for the company, however, they didn’t correspond with the general style and concept of the website.
 Therefore, the third edition of the Tubik logo had to be born.

 This time lettering was the first element to be worked out.
-Tubik Studio designer Arthur Avakyan being already experienced in creating lettering for logos got this part of thorough and sophisticated job.
+Tubik Studio designer Arthur Avakyan being already experienced in creating lettermarks for logos got this part of the sophisticated job.
 The version on which the team stopped was absolutely different from the previous.
 This time the lettering was smooth and rounded with graceful connections of all the letters into one integral composition.
 After accepting the general concept and style, the lettering was checked in different colors, sizes and resolutions to make sure it was legible in any case.

 Working out new lettering composition for Tubik Studio logo: from rough sketching to clean digital version

 Due to these changes, the mascot logo part also had to be reconsidered.
 Being very important for the company, these changes brought all the team together in the big brainstorm session where various options and details were discussed by the whole team.
-It was a real teamwork and after that all the designers worked on various sketches and styles to work out as many variants as possible.
+It was a real teamwork and after that, all the designers worked on various sketches and styles to work out as many variants as possible.
 Although in search there were interesting solutions reflecting the whole dog image or some new elements such as the dog’s paw trace, in the process the team decided not to change the general idea of using the dog’s head for the mascot representation in the logo.